Novahq-net/NHQHeartbeatDll/README.md

 When enabled, multiple instances of the game can be run simultaneously.
 Useful for testing or hosting multiple servers on the same machine. ***DOES NOT WORK WITH STEAM***

 ### `StaticHostVars` *(default: 0)*
 Forces hosting variables (BaffleKey, PCIDKey, AppId) to static values instead of random.
 Useful for debugging when creating your own host/join flow.
-Unless you know what you are doing that, you should probably not enable this.
+You should probably not enable this.

 ### `ServerKey` *(default: empty)*
 A SHA1 hash you generate, included in the heartbeat as a unique identifier for your server to prevent impersonation.
 You can generate a SHA1 hash from any string using online tools.
 Must be a valid SHA1 hash or it will be rejected.

-> **Note:** As of 2026/04/07, the custom lobby does not require or use this field, but it may be used in the future for stats tracking, server management, or other features that require a unique server identifier.
+> **Note:** As of 2026/04/10, the custom lobby does not require or use this field, but it may be used in the future for stats tracking, server management, or other features that require a unique server identifier.

 ## Special thanks

 I want to give a HUGE shoutout to biggy/taylorfinnell from the [OpenNova](https://github.com/opennova-net) project.
 Their knowledge of the game is surpassed by no-one, and their repo and projects were a huge help in making this possible.